-We hereby certify that, to the best of our knowledge, this report and its contents, which are based on the information and data supplied by the System, are work products of Cheiron, Inc. These work products are complete and accurate and have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
-Furthermore, as credentialed actuaries, we meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
+To the best of our knowledge, this report and its contents have been prepared in accordance with generally recognized and accepted actuarial principles and practices which are consistent with the Code of Professional Conduct and applicable Actuarial Standards of Practice set out by the Actuarial Standards Board.
+Furthermore, as credentialed actuaries we meet the Qualification Standards of the American Academy of Actuaries to render the opinion contained in this report.
 This report does not address any contractual or legal issues.
 We are not attorneys and our firm does not provide any legal services or advice.

-Board of Trustees November 22, 2011 Page ii
+Board of Trustees November 26, 2012 Page ii

-This report was prepared solely for the Maine Public Employees Retirement System for the purposes described herein, except that the plan auditor may rely on this report solely for the purpose of completing an audit related to the matters herein.
+This valuation was prepared for the Maine Public Employees Retirement System for the purposes described herein and for the use by the plan auditor in completing an audit related to the matters herein.
 This valuation report is not intended to benefit any third party, and Cheiron assumes no duty or liability to any such party.